lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 eliminated or modified.

     *These concerns and suggestions are appropriately raised.
-We have rephrased these discussions to be more cautious and less speculative.*
+We have rephrased these sentences in the Discussion to be more cautious and less speculative.*

 4. While the discussion emphasizes DNL, it does not allude to how DNL can mechanistically lead to the metabolic endpoints used in this study.
 It would be